authgear/authgear-server/docs/specs/workflow-customization.md

 # Identify the User by a OAuth Identity
 - id: oauth
   type: "oauth"
-# Identify the User by a Anonymous Identity
-- id: anonymous
-  type: "anonymous"
-# Identify the User by a Biometric Identity
-- id: biometric
-  type: "biometric"
 # Identify the User by a Passkey Identity
 - id: passkey
   type: "passkey"